-In 2013 the migration timing was similar to all years of the study.
-Migration commenced in early April with 20% of the run having migrated by April 15th.
-The peak of migration occurred between April 29th and May 12th (weekly strata 11 & 12) when 48% of the estimated migration occurred.
-By June 2nd, 98% of the fish had migrated (Figure 13).
-Peak outmigration abundance occurred when average daily water temperatures reached 7oC.
-Discharge does not appear to determine when migration occurs on this river (Figure 12 & 13).
+(12,709) of the total abundance was estimated to pass the trap, and by April 15th fifty percent of the estimated run had migrated.
+The migration did not have as defined a peak as in previous years with the peak of migration occurring between April 7th and May 11th (weekly strata 9-13; 5 strata) when 39% of the estimated abundance migrated.
+Similar to previous year's 99% of the fish had migrated by May 25th.
+Peak outmigration abundance occurred when average daily water temperatures reached 6.5oC.
+Discharge does not appear to determine when migration occurs on this river.

-Estimates of coho smolt production from the Cheakamus River at the RST site were calculated for every year of the study (2001-2013).
-In 2013 the estimated emigration of coho smolts was 83,707 (SD = 3,321).
-Estimated annual production of coho smolts derived at the RST site on the mainstem has varied from 60,686 in 2009 to 118,161 in 2003 smolts excluding 2006 data (Table 2 and Figure 14).
-In 2006 the estimated abundance of 35,444 smolts was directly affected by fish mortality caused by the chemical spill event in the summer of 2005 (McCubbing et al 2006).
+Estimates of Coho smolt production from the Cheakamus River at the RST site have been calculated for every year of the study (2001-2014).
+In 2014 the estimated emigration was 119,815 (SD = 15,425).
+Estimated annual production of has varied from 60,686 smolts in 2009 to 118,161 smolts in 2003 excluding 2006 data (Table 2 and Figure 13).
+In 2006 the estimated abundance of 35,444 smolts was affected by fish mortality caused by the chemical spill event in the summer of 2005 (McCubbing et al 2006).

-There have been six IFA and six WUP estimates of coho smolt production.
-The 2007 estimate has been excluded from analysis of changes in abundance (IFA vs. WUP) due to being partially affected by both flow regimes having been spawned (2005 brood year) and partially rearing under IFA conditions.
-Average abundance of IFA years excluding 2006 (lowest estimate due to spill effects) was 85,261 (76,958 if 2006 is included) and 76,138 smolts in WUP years, this equates to an average change in abundance excluding 2006 data of -9,123 smolts or a 11% decrease (reduced to -821 or a 1% decrease if 2006 data are included).
-The average estimated production for all years (2001 to 2013) was 78,185, SD = 9,190 (Table 2 and Figure 14).
-The 2013 estimate of 83,707 coho smolts ranks 5th highest during the years assessed; 2001-2013 (Table 2 and Figure 14).
+There have been six IFA and seven WUP estimates of Coho smolt production.
+The 2006 & 2007 estimates have been excluded from the analysis of changes in abundance between IFA and WUP regimes.
+The 2006 estimate because the effects of the spill on this age class of Coho diminish the strength of the relationship between flow and abundance for this particular year and 2007 due to being partially affected by both flow regimes having been spawned (2005 brood year) and partially rearing under IFA conditions.
+Average abundance of IFA was 85,261 and 82,377 smolts in WUP years, this equates to an average change in abundance of 2,884 smolts or a 3 % decrease.
+The average estimated production for all years (2001 to 2014) was 81,159 SD = 9,635 (Table 2 and Figure 13).
+The 2014 estimate of 119,815 Coho smolts ranks highest during the years assessed; 2001-2014 (Table 2 and Figure 13).

-Full trap counts of coho smolt production from the NVOS side channels and BC Rail side channel (Site 1 & 4) have been produced in 2001 and then again in 2009 through 2013.
-In 2013 15,420 coho smolts were produced from these two channels representing 18.5% of the total production estimated at the RST site.
-The 2013 count ranks 3rd highest among years evaluated.
+Full trap counts of Coho smolt production from the NVOS side channels and BC Rail side channel (Site 1 & 4) have been produced in 2001 and 2009 through 2014.
+In 2014 23,072 Coho smolts were produced from these two channels representing 19% of the total production estimated at the RST site.
+The 2014 count ranks 2nd highest among years evaluated.

-An average production of 14,860 smolts, ranging from 8,691 to 24,137 has been observed in the years of evaluation.
-In the five years that both mainstem estimates and side channel production have been calculated the contribution from the side channels has averaged 20% of the estimated coho population.
+An average production of 17,808 smolts from the side channels, ranging from 8,691 to 24,137 has been observed in the years of evaluation.
+In the seven years that both mainstem estimates and side channel production have been calculated the contribution from the side channels has averaged 22% of the estimated Coho population.
 The largest contribution to the estimated population occurred in 2001 when 36% of the fish originated from the NVOS and BCR channels.
 Since 2009 the contribution of these two channels appears to be slightly less; ranging from 11-24% of the estimated upper river population (Table 2).